The UH Identity Management System

 • Retirees and Emeriti retain basic online services by subscription; they will receive annual email messages reminding them to confirm renewal for another year.

-• Students that do not register for classes for two consecutive (Fall, Spring) semesters, and Faculty and Staff that leave UH (retiring is not quite the same thing) automatically transition to a UHIMS role of ohana and, by default, are granted a 180-day grace period during which continued access to email and other basic online services is provided.
-During the grace period, the option to enroll in our 'Ohana online services (see Resources below) is provided.
+• Students and pre-students who do not register for classes, and Faculty and Staff that leave employment at UH (retiring is not quite the same thing) automatically transition to a UHIMS role of 'Ohana and, by default, are granted a 180-day grace period during which continued access to email and other basic online services is provided.
+During the grace period, the option to enroll in our 'Ohana online services is provided.
+See Resources below for more information on Online Services for 'Ohana.

-• The option to enroll in our 'Ohana online services is only available during the grace period.
-The enrollment is retained by annual renewal; reminders to renew will be sent by email.
+• The option to enroll in our 'Ohana online services is available to users prior to losing their active affiliation and during their grace period.
+Enrollment is retained by annual renewal; reminders to renew will be sent by email.

 • The grace period is provided so that data, files, etc. can be archived by the owner and relocated (see Resources below for a link to instructions on saving mail and webpage data to your computer).
 At the end of the grace period for ohana, all files are deleted from UH servers, which includes personal webpages.
 Enrollment in our 'Ohana online services will preserve access to the UH email account and all mail data stored there.

-• For ohana that do not renew their annual enrollment in our 'Ohana online services, all mail data and folders stored in the UH email account is removed and the UH Username and password are no longer useful.
+• For 'Ohana that do not renew their annual enrollment in our 'Ohana online services, all Google@UH data (including emails stored in Gmail, documents stored in Drive, calendar and contact data, etc.) is removed and access to log in with their UH Username and password is revoked.

-• For emeriti that do not renew their annual subscription upon expiration, all files are deleted from disk, including mail folders and personal webpages.
+• For emeriti that do not renew their annual subscription upon expiration, all Google@UH data (including emails stored in Gmail, documents stored in Drive, calendar and contact data, etc.) is removed, including personal webpages.
 Exclusive to Emeriti, there is an option to request that personal webpages continue to be preserved for as long as possible for the benefit of the larger academic community.
 While ITS makes no promises, the content will be left intact and accessible for as long as possible.
 The department of the faculty member continues to have the option to request that the pages be taken down.

 Resources